nephast/makersBnB/nodeCheatSheet.md

 * setting up an ORM for node, routing it to a PostgreSQL DB
 * using Mocha, Chai and Zombie for testing

+_note: this is a work in progress, please improve it_

 ## Get Node

 * check if you already have node installed by running `node --version` or `which node` to locate it